AshleshaBhagat04/PeopleCode-OpenAI-Library/README.md

-For in-depth tutorials, please visit: peoplecode.ai
+For in-depth tutorials, please visit: www.peoplecode.ai

 The library facilitates the development of Gen-AI software with Python code built on top of OpenAI’s API.